Azizul-haque1/Azizul-haque1/README.md

 ---

-## 🔥 What I'm Currently Working On
+🔥 What I'm Currently Working On

-- ⚡ Exploring **Next.js** in depth
-- 🌍 Building a **tourism web application** using MERN Stack
-- 🔐 Implementing JWT & Firebase authentication
-- 🚀 Improving backend performance with Node.js + Express
+Project Name: Community Food Sharing – PlateShare
+A full-stack MERN application focused on reducing food waste by allowing users to donate and request surplus food within the community.

 ---